Nicaraguan Adjustment and Central American Relief Act: History

 Immigrants from the Western Hemisphere were granted more leeway in entering the U.S. since no quotas were implemented for countries in the Americas unlike Europe and Asia.
 The U.S. began to change their policies and did create a quota system for western countries seeing as many immigrants from Mexico and Cuba were entering in droves.
 Cubans were allowed to enter the U.S. with little resistance since the U.S. was sympathetic of Cubans living under Fidel Castro's regime.
-In an attempt to aid Cubans, the U.S. created the Cuban Adjust Act that was passed in 1966 that gave Cubans a status in the U.S. that allowed them to live and work freely in the country.
+In an attempt to aid Cubans, the U.S. created the Cuban Adjustment Act that was passed in 1966 that gave Cubans a status in the U.S. that allowed them to live and work freely in the country.

-The Nicaraguan Adjust and Central American Relief Act was created and targeted towards asylees from Cuba and also Nicaragua.
+The Nicaraguan Adjustment and Central American Relief Act was created and targeted towards asylees from Cuba and also Nicaragua.
 Along with those two countries, asylees from former Soviet bloc countries were given the opportunity to adjust their status.
 Salvadorians and Guatemalans were not originally meant to benefit from the program despite also having issues in their countries that resulted in them seeking asylum in the U.S., but they were added into being beneficiaries of NACARA.

 Guatemalans and Salvadorians caught the attention of the U.S. federal legislature during the 1980s.
 The immigrants that were attempting to enter were applying for political asylee status, seeking the protection of the U.S. The U.S. government was providing military and economic assistance to El Salvador and Guatemala due to the violent turmoil that plagued both countries due to guerilla warfare.
 Despite the assistance to quell the violence, Salvadorians and Guatemalans were denied asylum in the U.S. with 97-99% being rejected by the U.S. The U.S. refused to grant asylum and opted to help through another means because the U.S. would not need to fully acknowledge the violence that was happening.
 If the U.S. government did recognize the violence in public, that would mean the U.S. recognized that human rights violations were being conducted in Guatemala and El Salvador.
 The U.S. would then have an international and national obligation to allow entry to the asylees.